skamat95/CMSPhase2GCT/README.md

 Edit ruckus.tcl file and provide correct path to your HLS ruckus.tcl file.
-(If you are following the format of this README, this path should be /scratch/$USER/CMSPhase2HLS/APx_Gen0_Algo/VivadoHls/hls_project_name) make clean make (nohub make &> make.log & - to make it run in background)
+(If you are following the format of this README, this path should be /scratch/$USER/CMSPhase2HLS/APx_Gen0_Algo/VivadoHls/hls_project_name) make clean make (nohup make &> make.log & - to make it run in background)
 ```

 STEP-3: Bitfile on Gen0